fetchai/agents-aea/docs/api/helpers/serializers.md

  | encode(cls, dictionary: Dict[str, Any]) -> bytes
 ```

-Serialize compatible dictionary to bytes
+Serialize compatible dictionary to bytes.

+Copies entire dictionary in the process.

+**Arguments**:

+- `dictionary`: the dictionary to serialize

+**Returns**:

+serialized bytes string

 <a name="aea.helpers.serializers.DictProtobufStructSerializer.decode"></a>
 #### decode